Contents

 Meetings | Directions

-We meet on the third Tuesday of each month (except July and August) at 7:30 PM in the Kingsbury Room of the Wellesley Police Station, 485 Washington St. (Rte 16), in Wellesley.
+We generally meet on the third Tuesday of the month (except for our summer hiatus in July and August) at 7:30 PM in the Kingsbury Room of the Wellesley Police Station, 485 Washington St. (Rte 16), in Wellesley.
 Please park on the street.
-Guests are welcome!
+We also stream our meetings on Zoom.
+Guests are always welcome!

 Repeaters | Club Station

-The Society maintains the club call sign W1TKZ and along with two repeaters:
+The Society maintains the club call sign W1TKZ along with a linked repeater system:

 WARS Net